As the need for more affordable housing continues to grow across America, learn about how Clayton and prefabricated homes can help offer a solution.

-Prefabricated housing includes manufactured, modular and CrossMod™ homes.
+Prefabricated housing includes manufactured, modular and CrossMod® homes.
 And while these types of homes have a few differences you can read about in our guide, it’s what they have in common that makes them an affordable option for potential home buyers.
 Just how affordable?
-Well, in comparison to that $511,000 number from earlier, the Census Bureau reported the average sales price of a new manufactured home without land was $111,900 as of November 2021.
+Well, in comparison to that $511,400 number from earlier, the Census Bureau reported the average sales price of a new manufactured home without land was $122,500 as of January 2022.
 That’s a pretty big difference, isn’t it?

 There are a few ways Clayton works to make our homes more affordable.
 First, prefabricated homes are built indoors .
 This means we can use a pretty standard construction process and don’t have any delays just because it’s pouring rain or freezing outside.
 And because we know exactly what we’re building at which home building facility, we can buy a lot of the materials we need in bulk, with less waste.

 We also have our own internal supply chain management system, Clayton Supply.
 So, we can manufacture and source many of our own materials, like windows, cabinets and roof trusses, which reduces our construction time with less money spent on shipping and storage.
 It all comes together so Clayton can offer you a more affordable home.

 But, none of this means we’re content to just build houses the same way forever, either.
 Whether it’s the engineers and designers in our Home Innovation Lab or our focus on innovation through automation and robotics, Clayton is always trying new things to help make our entire design and construction process more efficient.
 And our customers are the ones who benefit from the results: beautiful, durable and affordable homes.